 Frequently Asked Questions

 It is an educational and free children's series about emotions, also with activities and a podcast.
-It is designed for families that value emotional intelligence and have children aged 5-10 (suggested ages).
+It is designed for families and schools that value emotional intelligence and have children aged 5-10 (suggested ages).
 It provides quality educational videos and activities and podcasts.
 The characters in the videos are puppets and the main character is Bulgy (the puppet on our website's logo).
 Each day of activity takes between 10 minutes and 1 hour to complete.
-Families can access content on our page and complete the program flexibly and at their own pace.
+Families and schools can access content on our website and complete the program flexibly and at their own pace.

 We made this series to help children and with volunteer work.
 We want to make it available to the largest possible number of children regardless of their socioeconomic status.
 We have some ideas for a business and none of them involves asking families for money (learn more).

 We have a range of skills with a family doctor, an engineer and two actors.
 This question is so frequent that we have a page with all the details here.

 The series is based on the current scientific evidence about emotions (namely Cognitive-Behavioural Therapy and Transactional Analysis) and on our own personal and professional experience with emotions and children (the team consists mainly of Joana, family doctor, and Miguel, engineer and children's entertainer).
 You can see the main messages of all episodes below.

 We also contribute to the public and academic debate and construction of new school curricula, with social and emotional learning programmes such as "Emotion Athletes".
 For example, we presented our programme in the 11th International Congress on Child and Adolescente Psychology (XI CIPCA).